jtgober/documentation-biome/docs/days/day2/odd-or-even.md

 //odd or even exercise /*******************************************************
  * Below, there are 2 variables. first, write a logical flow to determine if a variable is odd or even
- *  After, comment out the varibles to test your code */
+ *  After, comment out the variables to test your code */
 // var number = 2341
 // var number = 634562